2nd stage: Domains and Hosting.

 So now, how do you start a website?
 That is, how do you build the website?

-To start a website begins with picking a good hosting company (I recommend Godaddy), purchasing your domain name, picking a platform and physically building the site.
+To start a website begins with picking a good hosting company (I recommend Godaddy), purchasing your domain name, picking a platform, then physically building the site.

-- Google rewards you for purchasing 5 years instead of 1 or 2–because it then knows you are serious about your web presence and are not just doodling.
+A Domain is the name that put on your business card for where visitors use to see your site and you “rent” for as long as you want (as long as you are in business).
+Google.com and godaddy.com are domains.
+Google rewards you for purchasing 5 years instead of 1 or 2 years because it then knows you are serious about your web presence and are not just “playing”.

-- Use an amazing development tool call WordPress.
-It’s free, secure, robust, open-source software now used in 22% of the websites on the planet.
+For developing your website use an amazing development tool call WordPress.
+It’s free, secure, robust, open-source software now used in at least 25% of the websites on the planet.
 That should impress you.
-Best of all, you can make changes yourself without calling you webmaster.
+Best of all, you can make changes yourself without calling your webmaster.
 (That too, should impress you.)

 For my development, I prefer using the WordPress Weaver II Pro.
 The functionality and features are seriously agile and powerful and the support on the forum is uncanny.